If Jesus Rose from the Dead, then (#33) We Will Be Together Again

 1. Share

 Because of the resurrection of Jesus, one of the great hopes we have is that we will one day be reunited with our loved ones who have died in Christ: husbands, wives, sons, daughters, family and friends.
-Ravi Zacharias left us just a week ago, but we will be with him again.
 My father passed away a number of years ago and I still miss him, but he and I will one day laugh together once more.

 Is this just some Pollyanna wish or do we have a firm basis for it?